Mesa-bot/clan-calc/README.md

 1.0.2

-Reverted lazy fix from 1.0.1, and
-Properly fixed issue allowing members to be entered without classes.
+Reverted lazy fix from 1.0.1, and properly fixed the issue, allowing members to be entered without classes.

-Remembered patch notes are a thing and filled in 1.0.1's notes because i forgot to do that earlier
+Remembered patch notes are a thing and filled in 1.0.1's notes because I forgot to do that earlier

 1.0.3